mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 ## The generate_trials! function

-The `generate_trials!` function can be used to pre-generate data using the given `samplesize`, save all random variable values in the file `filename`.
+The `generate_trials!` function is be used to pre-generate data using the given `samplesize` and save all random variable values in the file `filename`.
 Its calling signature is:

 ```julia
   generate_trials!(sim::Simulation, samplesize::Int; filename::String="")